Oil and gas exploration

 Both in Upstream (exploration and production of oil and gas) and Downstream (activities related to the transformation of hydrocarbons and their eventual commercialization), the initiatives carried out at Repsol Technology Lab have contributed to making us one of the most advanced and sustainable Oil & Gas companies in the world.

-Emerson is an engineering and technology company with whom we have a strategic partnership for creating software and advanced technology for subsoil geophysics that significantly reduce the time to search for and produce the first oil.
+Emerson is an engineering and technology company with whom we have a strategic partnership for creating software and advanced technology for subsoil geophysics that significantly reduce the time spent searching for and producing the first oil.

 Through Repsol Corporate Venturing, we are working with the North American company Belmont, which is specialized in the application of Artificial Intelligence in the exploration and production fields.
 The platform developed by Belmont Technology can obtain more complete analyses, which in turn allow us to make better informed decisions.

-We can locate reservoirs significantly faster than the industry average, and we do this with computer chips that enable us to see the subsoil without drilling into it.
+We can locate reservoirs using chips that enable us to see the subsoil without having to drill into it.

 Pegasus – Excalibur

-Teaching a supercomputer to perform a task which the human brain is not capable of: processing millions of political, financial, economic, geological, environmental data units, and drawing conclusions in real time.
+We taught a supercomputer to perform a task which the human brain is not capable of: processing millions of data and drawing conclusions in real time.

-We showed how nano-technology can aid the oil industry to create eco-friendly asphalts, more sustainable refineries, and more efficient solar panels.
+We showed how nanotechnology can aid the oil industry to create eco-friendly asphalts and more sustainable refineries.

 Thanks to digital technology, we can explore the subsoil using millimetric or nanometric rock samples, without drilling into it.